GilsonLabUCSD/APR/APR_User_Manual.md

 ### HMR <YES/NO> ###
 This option is to specify whether hydrogen mass repartitioning will be used to accelerate the MD simulations for both of the equilibration and production phases.
 If HMR is used, remember to specify relatively large stepsizes (e.g. 4 fs) for the dt and eq_dt options (see below).
+The HMR feature requires the installation of the Amber built-in or the stand-alone version of parmEd.

 For more details for the HMR technique, please read: Hopkins, Chad W., et al. "Long-time-step molecular dynamics through hydrogen mass repartitioning."
 Journal of chemical theory and computation 11.4 (2015): 1864-1874.